-- 1. THE WINCH IS NOT DESIGNED OR INTENDED TO BE USED FOR LIFTING OR MOVING PEOPLE.
-USING IT THIS WAY CAN CAUSE SERIOUS INJURY OR DEATH. - 2.
-MAKE CERTAIN THE WINCH CABLE SPOOL CLUTCH IS SET TO ENGAGE AND CLUTCH IS FULLY ENGAGED BEFORE LOAD TENSION IS APPLIED TO WINCH CABLE.
+1. THE WINCH IS NOT DESIGNED OR INTENDED TO BE USED FOR LIFTING OR MOVING PEOPLE.
+USING IT THIS WAY CAN CAUSE SERIOUS INJURY OR DEATH.

+2. MAKE CERTAIN THE WINCH CABLE SPOOL CLUTCH IS SET TO ENGAGE AND CLUTCH IS FULLY ENGAGED BE-FORE LOAD TENSION IS APPLIED TO WINCH CABLE.
 NEVER ATTEMPT TO DISENGAGE THE WINCH CABLE SPOOL WHEN THE CABLE IS UNDER TENSION.
-LOSS OF LOAD CONTROL, PROPERTY DAMAGE, INJURY OR DEATH CAN RESULT. - 3.
-FAILURE TO LEAVE AT LEAST FIVE WINCH CABLE WRAPS ON THE WINCH CABLE SPOOL COULD ALLOW THE CABLE TO COME OFF THE SPOOL, RESULTING IN SERIOUS PERSONAL INJURY OR DEATH.
+LOSS OF LOAD CONTROL, PROPERTY DAMAGE, INJURY OR DEATH CAN RESULT.

+3. FAILURE TO LEAVE AT LEAST FIVE WINCH CABLE WRAPS ON THE WINCH CABLE SPOOL COULD ALLOW THE CABLE TO COME OFF THE SPOOL, RESULTING IN SERIOUS PERSONAL INJURY OR DEATH.

 DO NOT HANDLE THE WINCH CABLE WHEN THE WINCH IS IN THE ENGAGE POSITION.
-HANDS OR CLOTHING COULD GET CAUGHT IN THE CABLE AND BE PULLED INTO THE SPOOL CAUSING SERIOUS PERSONAL INJURY.
+HANDS OR CLOTHING COULD GET CAUGHT IN THE CABLE AND BE PULLED INTO THE SPOOL CAUSING SERIOUS PERSONAL IN-JURY.

-3-13.1 The WINCH HYDRAULIC LEVER (See Figures 3-1 and 3-4) is the top lever located on the control panel.
+3-14.1 The WINCH CONTROL LEVER (See Figures 3-1 and 3-3) is located beside the TAIL/AXLE CONTROL LEVER on the control panel.
 It is a three position control:

+IN
-IN This position will cause the winch

-to reel cable onto the winch spool when the winch clutch handle is engaged.
+This position will cause the winch to reel cable onto the winch spool when the winch clutch handle is engaged.

 CENTER This is the neutral position.
-This

-position will not operate the
+This position will not operate the winch.

-winch.